 Spring 2014 Weekend Intensive Meets May 16, 17, and 18 on campus at the Candler School of Theology

 Summer 2014 Weekend School Meets July 11-12 and July 25-26

-- Precourse Work: Conflict Transformation
+- Precourse Work for academic credit: Conflict Transformation

 - This course can be taken for academic credit or for a Continue Education Unit (CEU).